HONDA VT750 SHADOW (2004 - 2015) Review

 Overall ratingNext up: Ride & brakes

-The Honda VT750C Shadow's a sleek and smooth (if slightly underpowered) cruiser.
+The Honda Shadow 750 - or VT750C in Honda parlance - is a sleek and smooth (if slightly underpowered) cruiser.
 The shaft drive is a welcome addition but carbs and drum brakes are a bit old hat for a modern machine.
 Still, it looks the part, rides well and lacks the agricultural feel of its, ahem, American counterparts.

 Ride quality & brakesNext up: Engine